Policy G1: Protecting and Enhancing Green Infrastructure

 Protecting and enhancing the banks of the River Wear

-New developments, or redevelopments, next to the banks of the River Wear in Our Neighbourhood should incorporate where possible a safe pedestrian path along the riverbank.
-Opportunities should be maximised to create a green corridor and cycle access, in that order of priority.
+New developments, or redevelopments, next to the banks of the River Wear in Our Neighbourhood should incorporate where viable a safe pedestrian path along the riverbank.
+Opportunities should be maximised to create a footpath, green corridor and cycle access, in that order of priority.
 Such provision must not adversely impact on existing heritage assets and green assets.

 Protecting dark corridors